^

 The immune system

-The pharyngeal (adenoid) tonsil (tonsilla pharyngeals, s.adenoidea) is unpaired, located in the region of the arch and partly the posterior pharyngeal wall, between the right and left pharyngeal pockets (Roshenmuller fossae).
+The pharyngeal (adenoid) tonsil (tonsilla pharyngeals, s.adenoidea) is unpaired, located in the area of the vault and partly the back wall of the pharynx, between the right and left pharyngeal pockets (Rosenmüller's fossae).

 Lingual tonsil

-The lingual tonsil lingualis is unpaired, it lies under the multilayered epithelium of the mucous membrane of the root of the tongue, often in the form of two clusters of lymphoid tissue.
+The lingual tonsil (tonsilla lingualis) is unpaired and lies under the multilayered epithelium of the mucous membrane of the root of the tongue, often in the form of two clusters of lymphoid tissue.

-Tonsils: lingual and pharyngeal (unpaired), palatine and tubal (paired) - located at the entrance to the pharynx from the oral cavity and from the nasal cavity, i.e. On the way to food and inhaled air.
+Tonsils: lingual and pharyngeal (unpaired), palatine and tubal (paired) - located at the entrance to the pharynx from the oral cavity and from the nasal cavity, i.e. on the paths of food and inhaled air entering the body.

-Thymus (thymus, or, as it used to be called this organ, thymus gland, thymus gland) is, like the bone marrow, the central organ of immunogenesis.
-Stem cells penetrating the thymus from the bone marrow with blood flow, after passing a series of intermediate stages, are transformed into T-lymphocytes responsible for the reactions of cellular immunity.
+The thymus (or, as this organ was previously called, the thymus gland, goiter gland) is, like the bone marrow, the central organ of immunogenesis.
+Stem cells penetrating the thymus from the bone marrow with the blood flow, after passing a number of intermediate stages, turn into T-lymphocytes responsible for cellular immunity reactions.

 Bone marrow

-The red bone marrow (medulla ossium rubra) is located in the cells of the spongy substance of the flat and short bones, the epiphyses of the long (tubular) bones, and the yellow bone marrow (medulla ossium flava) filling the bone marrow cavities of the diaphysis of the long bones.
+A distinction is made between red bone marrow (medulla ossium rubra), which in adults is located in the cells of the spongy substance of flat and short bones, the epiphyses of long (tubular) bones, and yellow bone marrow (medulla ossium flava), which fills the bone marrow cavities of the diaphyses of long bones.

-The organs of the hematopoiesis and the immune system are closely related to each other by a common structure, origin and functions.
-Reticular tissue is the stroma and bone marrow (the organ of the hematopoiesis), and the organs of the immune system.
+The organs of hematopoiesis and the immune system are closely related by common structure, origin and functions.
+Reticular tissue is the stroma of both the bone marrow (the organ of hematopoiesis) and the organs of the immune system.